-At Brisbane Osteopathic Centre all our osteopaths use the very gentle approach called Cranial Osteopathy.
-The word cranial doesn’t mean we are limited to treating just the head and face, we also treat anywhere else in the body including spinal pain and limb pain such as a sprained ankle.
-Have alook at our What We Treat page to find out if we can help your pain.
+Our treatment style is called Cranial Osteopathy.
+The word cranial doesn’t mean we are limited to treating just the head, we are able to treat the whole body.
+Have a look at our What We Treat page to find out if we can help your pain.

 What is the difference between cranial sacral therapy and cranial osteopathy?